RohanAlexander/telling_stories_with_data/_book/21-hunt.md

     b.
 The quantity of interest.
     c.
 The result.
     d.
 Unknown numbers that determine a statistical model.
-15. It seems like a lot of businesses have closed in downtown Toronto since the pandemic.
-To investigate this, I decide to walk along some blocks downtown and count the number of businesses that are closed and open.
-To decide which blocks to walk, I open a map of Toronto, start at the lake, and then pick every 10th street.
-This type of sampling is (select all)?
-    a.
-Cluster sampling.
-    b.
-Systematic sampling.
-    c.
-Stratified sampling.
-    d.
-Simple random sampling.
-    e.
-Convenience sampling.
-16. Please name some reasons why you may wish to use cluster sampling (select all)?
-    a.
-Balance in responses.
-    b.
-Administrative convenience.
-    c.
-Efficiency in terms of money.
-    d.
-Underlying systematic concerns.
-    e.
-Estimation of sub-populations.
-17. Please consider Beaumont, 2020, 'Are probability surveys bound to disappear for the production of official statistics?'.
-With reference to that paper, do you think that probability surveys will disappear, and why or why not (please write a paragraph or two)?
 18. @ware1989 [p.
 298] mentions 'a randomized play the winner design'.
 What is it?
 19. @ware1989 [p.
 299] mentions 'adaptive randomization'.
 What is it, in your own words?
 20. @ware1989 [p.
 299] mentions 'randomized-consent'.
 He continues that it was 'attractive in this setting because a standard approach to informed consent would require that parents of infants near death be approached to give informed consent for an invasive surgical procedure that would then, in some instances, not be administered.
 Those familiar with the agonizing experience of having a child in a neonatal intensive care unit can appreciate that the process of obtaining informed consent would be both frightening and stressful to parents'.
 To what extent do you agree with this position, especially given, as Ware (1989), p.
 305, mentions 'the need to withhold information about the study from parents of infants receiving CMT'?